hapax/hapax.github.io/assets/benford.md

 $$

 where the $Y_i$ has mean $\mu_i$ and variance $\sigma_i^2$.
+This mean $F$ has a *log-normal* distribution.

-For infinitely many variables, the variance can blow up, $\sigma^2 = \infty$.
+For infinitely many variables, the variance of this normal can blow up, $\sigma^2 = \infty$.
-For many variables, the variance can be very large.
+For many variables, the variance can simply be very large.
 Either way, there is a region near $F = 1$ where the probability density is approximately uniform.
-We can quantify this as follows.
+We can quantify this more carefully as follows.
 The density is

 $$